Deolinda1506/deolinda1506-negpod16_pld/README.md

 Description
 This app is a user friendly platofrm specifically designed for local school students between the age of 10-16 years old seeking an accessible curriculum-aligned platform for tourism education.
 Its user experience interface is as follows;
-Clear and straightforward navigation: The application aims to ensure a smooth navigation for learners to be able to independently explore it.
+Clear and straightforward navigation: The application aims to ensure a smooth navigation for students to be able to independently explore it.
-Accesible learning: Its inclusive interface accomodates various learning styles to suit different learners.
+Accesible learning: Its inclusive interface accomodates various learning styles to suit different student needs.
-Interactive engagement; The apps has certaing features that keeps learners engaged in fun while learning.
+Interactive engagement; The apps has certaing features that keeps students engaged in fun while learning.
 The main objectives of this application are;
 To encourage self-directed learning and independent exploration in the sense of tourism.
 To create an accesible interface that aligns with the school curriculum.